FAQs COVID-19 Vaccine

 What COVID-19 Primary immunisation schedule does NIAC now recommend for all those aged 6 months to 4 years?

-*Prior history of COVID-19 can be confirmed by any of; positive PCR test, antigen test or clinical diagnosis.
+*Prior history of COVID-19 can be confirmed by any of the following; positive PCR test, antigen test or clinical diagnosis.
 For example, a single dose primary series could be considered in a child who had symptoms consistent with COVID-19 at a time when household contacts tested positive.

 Back to top